Politics, governance and management

 - Human Resource Management (International Development) MSc

-- Human Resource Management and Development (International Development) by Distance Learning MSc
+- Human Resource Management and Development (International Development) (Distance Learning) MSc

 - Research Methods with International Development MSc